sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 ## Kotlin
 * What's the difference between a class and abstract class?
 What's the difference between a class and an interface?
+* What is the `vararg` modifier?
+How is it used?

 ## Android
 * What's view binding?
 Why should you use it?
+* What package name is data usually stored in?

 ## XML
 * What are prefixes on XML attributes such as `xmlns` or `app`?